Skip to main content

 <my-button></my-button>

-Each time count updates, countChanged logs the old and new values to the console:
+Additionally, each time the count updates, countChanged logs the old and new values to the console:

 Count changed from 0 to 1